oVirt/ovirt-site/source/sla/cpu-and-memory.html.md

 *   Max

       Quota+period:
-      (1)fix period, dynamic quota:vdsm/engine not care about period, set it to longest to limit cgroup control cost, mainly pay attention to share.
+      (1)fix period, dynamic quota:vdsm/engine not care about period, set it to longest to limit cgroup control cost, mainly pay attention to share.(from engine side config)
-      (2)dynamic quota and period:Mom would control both to determin which is better
+      (2)dynamic quota and period:Mom would control both to determin which is better(from MOM side)

 *   prioritization: